Matt Savage (British musician)

 Matthew James Savage (born 23 August 1972) is a British musician and former actor.
 He is best known for his role of Garth Stubbs in the BBC One sitcom Birds of a Feather (1990–1998).
 He has been a member of the folk rock and anarcho-punk band Levellers since 2003.

 Early life

-Matthew James Savage was born in Reading, Berkshire, England on 23 August 1972, as the eldest child to David James "Dave" Savage (born 1948), a independent financial advisor, and his wife, Catherine Mary "Cathie" (née Dickens; born 1949).
+Matthew James Savage was born in Reading, Berkshire, England on 23 August 1972, as the eldest child to David James "Dave" Savage (born 1948), an independent financial advisor, and his wife, Catherine Mary "Cathie" (née Dickens; born 1949).
 He has two brothers, Robin Paul "Rob" Savage (born 1974) and Peter David Savage (born 1978).

 Career

 Savage started his career as a child actor at the age of nine, as the Artful Dodger in Oliver!, with his father's production company, Generation (later Starmaker).
 He worked as a waiter at a local TGI Fridays.
 He played a Cabin Boy in the West End musical Mutiny, at the age of 13, alongside David Essex.

 Savage made his film debut with the role of Christopher Marsden in the Australian adventure film Burke & Wills, directed by Graeme Clifford, and starring Jack Thompson as Robert O'Hara Burke and Nigel Havers as William John Wills.
 The film, a serious drama, was based on the Burke and Wills expedition and was released in Australia on 31 October 1985, a week after the release of the similarly themed black comedy film Wills & Burke.

 Savage portrayed Wiggins in the comedy film Without a Clue, directed by Thom Eberhardt, and starring Michael Caine as Sherlock Holmes/Reginald Kincaid and Ben Kingsley as Dr. John Watson.
 The film is based on Sir Arthur Conan Doyle's characters from the Sherlock Holmes stories, but, in this version, the roles are reversed.
 Dr. John Watson is the brilliant detective, while "Sherlock Holmes" is an actor hired to pose as the detective so that Watson can protect his reputation as a physician.
 The film was released on 21 October 1988.

 Savage made his television debut with the role of George Harvey in the fourth episode during the fifth series of the BBC Two anthology drama series Screen Two.
 The episode, "Words of Love", was broadcast on 29 January 1989.